devEdu-web/bossa-box-challenge/README.md

 - [ ] Create endpoint to delete a tool by its id.

 ## Authentication
-- [ ] Create endpoint to register users.
+- [ ] Create endpoint to issue access tokens.
 - [ ] Create endpoint to log users and return tokens.
 - [ ] Create middleware to validate requests.